raspberrypilearning/welcome-to-antarctica/en/step_8.md

 --- /code ---

-**Click the Run button** to see your changes.
+--- /task ---

+--- task ---

+**Click Run**

-Resize the editor preview to see your navbar change!
+Resize the editor to see your changes!

 --- /task ---